 Social Security does not have a strict timeframe in which they must respond to a reconsideration request.
 If you have questions about your appeal status, it is best to contact the agency currently reviewing your appeal.

 If you can demonstrate a change in your income, it does not hurt to try to file an appeal.
 An appeal will not cost you anything, and if you state your case well enough, you may save yourself some money.

 If you want to appeal your IRMAA, you should visit the Social Security website for the form called Request for Reconsideration.
 The form will give you three options on how to appeal, with the easiest and most common way being a case review.

-Documentation is the most essential thing in any appeal.
+Documentation is an essential thing in any appeal.
 You should write a cover letter explaining how you think you’re being overcharged.
 Then you will need to provide backup documentation.